MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/10-script-modules.md

 The file extension for a module manifest file is `.PSD1`.
 Not all files with a `.PSD1` extension are module manifests.
 They can also be used for things such as storing the environmental portion of a DSC configuration. `New-ModuleManifest` is used to create a module manifest. **Path** is the only value that's required.
-However, the module won't work if root module isn't specified.
+However, the module won't work if **RootModule** isn't specified.
 It's a good idea to specify **Author** and **Description** in case you decide to upload your module to a NuGet repository with PowerShellGet since those values are required in that scenario.